 Tips for sautéing mushrooms:

-If you liked these sautéed mushrooms in garlic butter, you may also like some of these other side recipes:
+If you liked these sautéed mushrooms in garlic butter, check out some of these other side recipes!

 Garlic Butter Sautéed Mushrooms Recipe

 - 1 pound button or cremini mushrooms, washed

 - 4 cloves garlic, minced

 - salt and pepper, to taste